Combined Kidney/Liver Program

 The Combined Kidney/Liver Program at Children's Hospital of Philadelphia (CHOP) serves patients with a variety of genetic disorders that affect both liver and kidney development.
 Our goal is to provide the finest diagnosis, treatment and follow-up care to children and families affected by these rare genetic conditions.

 Conditions we treat

 We see patients with autosomal recessive polycystic kidney disease (ARPKD), nephronophthisis, Joubert syndrome, Bardet-Biedl syndrome, oro-facial-digital syndrome or any other disorder that causes chronic kidney disease and liver disease.
-For new referrals, current patients at CHOP and patients interested in second opinions, we now have the Combined Kidney/Liver clinic located on the first floor of the Main Building on CHOP’s University City campus.
+For new referrals, current patients at CHOP and patients interested in second opinions, we now have the Combined Kidney/Liver clinic located on the 9th floor of the Buerger Center for Advanced Pediatric Care.

 When your child should come to see us